getodk/docs/docs/central-api-submission-management.rst

 Submission Management
 =======================================================================================================================

+.. raw:: html

-``Submission``\ s are filled-out forms (also called ``Instance``\ s in some other ODK documentation).
-Each is associated with a particular Form (and in many cases with a particular *version*\  of a Form), and is also created out of a standard XML format based on the Form itself.
+  <p><code>Submission</code>s are filled-out forms (also called <code>Instance</code>s in some other ODK documentation).
+Each is associated with a particular Form (and in many cases with a particular <em>version</em> of a Form), and is also created out of a standard XML format based on the Form itself.
 Submissions can be sent with many accompanying multimedia attachments, such as photos taken in the course of the survey.
-Once created, the Submissions themselves as well as their attachments can be retrieved through this API.

-These subsections cover only the modern RESTful API resources involving Submissions.
-For documentation on the OpenRosa submission endpoint (which can be used to submit Submissions), or the OData endpoint (which can be used to retrieve and query submission data), see those sections below.

-> Like Forms, Submissions can have versions.
-Each Form has an overall ``xmlFormId``\  that represents the Form as a whole, and each version has a ``version``\  that identifies that particular version.
-Often, when fetching data by the ``xmlFormId``\  alone, information from the latest Form version is included in the response.

-> Similarly with Submissions, the ``instanceId``\  each Submission is first submitted with will always represent that Submission as a whole.
-Each version of the Submission, though, has its own ``instanceId``\ .
-Sometimes, but not very often, when getting information about the Submission by only its overall ``instanceId``\ , information from the latest Submission version is included in the response.
+Once created, the Submissions themselves as well as their attachments can be retrieved through this API.</p><p>These subsections cover only the modern RESTful API resources involving Submissions.
+For documentation on the OpenRosa submission endpoint (which can be used to submit Submissions), or the OData endpoint (which can be used to retrieve and query submission data), see those sections below.</p><blockquote><p>Like Forms, Submissions can have versions.
+Each Form has an overall <code>xmlFormId</code> that represents the Form as a whole, and each version has a <code>version</code> that identifies that particular version.
+Often, when fetching data by the <code>xmlFormId</code> alone, information from the latest Form version is included in the response.</p></blockquote><blockquote><p>Similarly with Submissions, the <code>instanceId</code> each Submission is first submitted with will always represent that Submission as a whole.
+Each version of the Submission, though, has its own <code>instanceId</code>.
+Sometimes, but not very often, when getting information about the Submission by only its overall <code>instanceId</code>, information from the latest Submission version is included in the response.</p></blockquote>

 Submissions
 -----------------------------------------------------------------------------------------------------------------------

+.. raw:: html
-``Submission``\ s are available as a subresource under ``Form``\ s.
-So, for instance, ``/v1/projects/1/forms/myForm/submissions``\  refers only to the Submissions that have been submitted to the Form ``myForm``\ .

-Once created (which, like with Forms, is done by way of their XML data rather than a JSON description), it is possible to retrieve and export Submissions in a number of ways, as well as to access the multimedia ``Attachment``\ s associated with each Submission.
+  <p><code>Submission</code>s are available as a subresource under <code>Form</code>s.
+So, for instance, <code>/v1/projects/1/forms/myForm/submissions</code> refers only to the Submissions that have been submitted to the Form <code>myForm</code>.</p><p>Once created (which, like with Forms, is done by way of their XML data rather than a JSON description), it is possible to retrieve and export Submissions in a number of ways, as well as to access the multimedia <code>Attachment</code>s associated with each Submission.</p>

 Listing all Submissions on a Form
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/submissions**

+.. raw:: html
-Currently, there are no paging or filtering options, so listing ``Submission``\ s will get you every Submission in the system, every time.

-This endpoint supports retrieving extended metadata; provide a header ``X-Extended-Metadata: true``\  to return a ``submitter``\  data object alongside the ``submitterId``\  Actor ID reference.
+  <p>Currently, there are no paging or filtering options, so listing <code>Submission</code>s will get you every Submission in the system, every time.</p><p>This endpoint supports retrieving extended metadata; provide a header <code>X-Extended-Metadata: true</code> to return a <code>submitter</code> data object alongside the <code>submitterId</code> Actor ID reference.</p>

 .. dropdown:: Request